Council allocated a total of $70.56 million in capital and almost $90m in operational funding in its Engineering Services Budget for 2016-17.

 Four Mile Creek Bridge (Gentle Annie Rd)

-A tender for the design and construction of replacement bridges was advertised in November 2016.
+A tender for the design and construction of both bridges has been awarded to VEC Civil Engineering.

 The below road works occurring are the responsibility of Department of Transport and Main Roads.